 The password you create can be the same as or different from your LMS password, as long as it meets the Echo360 password complexity specifications (listed in the note below).
 Creating an Echo360 password has no effect on your LMS login.
 You will continue to use your LMS credentials for logging in through the LMS.

-NOTE about Passwords: Echo360 now requires passwords of a certain strength in order to secure our system.
+NOTE about Passwords: Echo360 now requires passwords of at least nine characters and be of a certain strength in order to secure our system.
 Here are some tips for generating a usable password:

 - Avoid single dictionary words (ch@racter substitutions don't h3lp either - too easy to guess)